portworx/px-docs/px_on_aws_cloudformation.md

 These steps shows you how you can quickly and easily deploy Portworx on [**AWS CloudFormation**](https://aws.amazon.com/cloudformation/)

-Portworx has provided a complete CloudFormation stack, based on CoreOS 1235.4.0 that will bring up a 3-node **px-dev** stack in less than 5 minutes.
+Portworx has provided a CloudFormation stack, based on CoreOS 1235.4.0 that will bring up a complete 3-node **px-dev** stack in **less than 10 minutes**.

 ### Step 1: Configure and Launch the Portworx stack